[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 Industrial design’s importance grew through the 20th century alongside industrial production including the foundation of the American Union of Decorative Artists and Craftsmen in 1927, the British Council of Industrial Design (now the Design Council) in 1944 and ICSID in 1957.
 Together these various movements and societies shaped a profession whose role was to cohere a design solution that answered the needs of all stakeholders to create the finished item with which the user interacts.
 Within that process they were required to understand the user’s limitations, abilities, desires and frustrations.
 A good industrial designer should, it follows, design products with an appropriate cognizance of their context of use.

 The mixture of physicality, cogitative and drawing based techniques described above have served designers well for decades (or millennia, depending on your definition of design).
 However the ascendance of the transistor has created challenges that the design community have yet to satisfactorily integrate into those tried and tested methodologies.
-As far back as the early 1990s designers started to realise that the products we now know as information appliances were going to pose challenges because much of the human interaction with them occurred on the physical-digital border.
-Steve once had a conversation with an interactive appliance design expert who told him that, in his experience, industrial designers tend to address user interfaces, particularly the graphical user interfaces of information appliances, with a 2-D mentality.
+As far back as the early 1990s designers started to realise that the products we now know as computer-embedded devices were going to pose challenges because much of the human interaction with them occurred on the physical-digital border.
+Steve once had a conversation with an interactive appliance design expert who told him that, in his experience, industrial designers tend to address user interfaces, particularly the graphical user interfaces of computer-embedded devices, with a 2-D mentality.
 Considering industrial design is all about three-dimensional output that’s a damning criticism, but should it surprise us?
 This enforced disjoint in the design process for products with computers in them is key to the theme of the book and so it will be a strand we pick up later in more detail.

 Different ways to touchThis was written before we decided to have the following chapter, which expands on this section.
 This does want to be here, but maybe reduced further with forward link.

 There are a number of related areas, which study the meeting of physical and digital worlds.
-Each overlaps either HCI or product design to some extent and we will encounter them all at different times during the rest of this book.
+Each overlaps either HCI or industrial design to some extent and we will encounter them all at different times during the rest of this book.

 - ubiquitous computing (ubicomp) — In 1991, Mark Weiser painted a vision of computation permeating the world, woven seamlessly into life [[We91]].
 His thinking was based on early prototypes at XEROX research centres in Palo Alto and Cambridge, mostly involving displays of various sizes from 1 inch ‘tabs’ to yard scale wall displays and explicit interactions.
 More recent work often also uses forms of implicit sensing (e.g. cameras) and less ‘in your face’ ambient displays.
 Despite Weiser’s vision, in fact, technology often seems far from seamless, but certainly both our body-load of devices and the number of digital devices in our homes suggests that they are ubiquitous if not invisible